Hemolytic Anemia in Children

 for the number, size, and maturity of blood cells.
 This test may also look for abnormal

-How is hemolytic anemia treated?
+How is hemolytic anemia treated in a child?

 Your child’s healthcare provider will figure out the best treatment based on: